Cosys-Lab/Acoustic-Imaging-Toolbox/README.md

 # Examples

-A few examples are available, to quickly open them after installing the toolbox, run the following commands
+A few examples are available, to quickly open them after installing the toolbox, run the following commands or find them manually in the `examples` folder.

 ```matlab
 clait.openClaitAcousticImageExample